lukemenard/AgEagle_Eng-Test/README.md

 Submitting:

-* Email careers@ageagle.com with either a zip of your project, or a link to a public git repositry
+* Email careers@ageagle.com with a link to a public git repositry
 * A git repo is the prefferred method